7 Amazing Tea and Honey Combinations

 With so many different teas to choose from, you’ve got your work cut out deciding which you like best.
 But once you’ve settled on one or two varieties, it’s on to honey!

-This golden natural sweetener enhances the flavors and adds health benefits to your favorite teas, and there are just as many varieties to choose from.
+This golden natural sweetener enhances the flavors of and adds health benefits to your favorite teas, and there are just as many varieties to choose from.
 In this post, we’ll explore our favorite pairings of honey and tea.

 First, let’s clear up a common misconception about honey: